Kagaku Sentai Dynaman

 Yutaka Izubuchi designed the villains of the series.
 This was his first time designing Super Sentai suits and costumes; he would later be recruited again to design the suits for Super Sentai consecutively until 1986's Choushinsei Flashman and would return as character designer for Tokumei Sentai Go-Busters.

 Plot

 The Jashinka Empire rises from the depths of the Earth to conquer the world.
 To stop them, Dr. Kyutaro Yumeno assembles five inventors to his laboratory, Yumeno Invention Laboratory and gives them the power to become Dynamen.
 Each member has their own goal, but as the Kagaku Sentai Dynaman, they are united to stop the Jashinka Empire in their tracks.

 Characters

-Yumeno Invention Center

-The Yumeno Invention Center is a children's playground, which actually acts as a front for the Dynastation.

-Dynaman
+Dynamen

-The Dynaman are the Super Sentai team assembled by Kyutaro Yumeno to combat the Janshinka Empire.
+The eponymous Dynamen is a Super Sentai team assembled by Kyutaro Yumeno to combat the Janshinka Empire.
 They're also the first group in the franchise to have their costumes made out of spandex and they discontinued the use of capes and scarves, which were part of Super Sentai uniforms from Himitsu Sentai Gorenger to Dai Sentai Goggle-V.